Frankfurt routs Xabi Alonso's Leverkusen 5-1 in Bundesliga - WHIZ News

 Lucas Alario wrapped up the scoring in the 86th.

-Stuttgart, the last team to win this season, finally enjoyed a victory in its first game since firing coach Pellegrino Matarazzo with Silas Katompa Mvumpa scoring twice in a 4-1 win over last-place Bochum.
+Stuttgart, the last team to win this season, finally enjoyed a victory in its first game since firing coach Pellegrino Matarazzo.
+Silas Katompa Mvumpa scored twice in a 4-1 win over last-placed Bochum.

+Bochum conceded a seventh penalty in 10 Bundesliga games and Silas converted it in the third minute.

+Stuttgart interim coach Michael Wimmer didn’t celebrate but gesticulated wildly at his players to remain concentrated and Silas set up Naouirou Ahamada for 2-0 in the 22nd.

+Simon Zoller pulled one back seven minutes later for the visitors, and just when Bochum’s equalizer seemed imminent, Silas sealed the win in the 64th, and Wataru Endo piled on in the 71st.

-Wolfsburg drew with Borussia Mönchengladbach 2-2 and Mainz enjoyed a 2-0 win at promoted Werder Bremen.
+Wolfsburg drew with Borussia Mönchengladbach 2-2 and Mainz won at promoted Werder Bremen 2-0.